ridedott/merge-me-action/README.md

 - `check_suite` (works only on the default branch).
 - `workflow_run` for all branches.

-In both cases, Merge Me! action should be added as a stand-alone workflow.
+In both cases, Merge Me!
+Action should be added as a stand-alone workflow.

 Create a new `.github/workflows/merge-me.yaml` file: